GrimDimmakaren/Design/content/redovisning/REVISION.md

 * Adding footer content and fixing it in CSS
 * Adding the final content to redovisning and prepare for a release
 * Adding theme done with Less for kmom02
+* Adding redovisnings text and setting the theme as default